 Welcome!
-Here you’ll find answers to Frequently Asked Questions (FAQs) about Admissions into UC Irvine Graduate Programs.
+Here you’ll find answers to Frequently Asked Questions (FAQs) about Admissions into UCI Graduate Programs.
 Note that these are general admissions questions and address overall campus admission requirements for graduate programs; for questions specific to your program of interest, please contact the program directly.
-Contact information can be found here
+Contact information can be found here.

 Degree Programs and General Application Information

 Each program has a graduate coordinator who can answer your questions.
 You should first visit the program website, and then contact a coordinator if you require additional information.

 Most programs admit for the fall quarter only.
 The graduate application is available in early September.
 Check with your program of interest if you have specific questions.

 What is required to apply to UCI?

 - Completion of a Bachelor’s degree or its equivalent from a recognized institution with degree standards equivalent to those of the University of California.